imanishbarnwal/H4B-git-github-workshop/README.md

 For this part of the activity, please visit the [CONTRIBUTING.md](CONTRIBUTING.md) file in the repository and follow along the instructions.

 ### Attendees & Feedbacks:
--   [Hemant Kumar Sharma] (https://github.com/iamhks1703), It was a great experience interacting to this repository.
+-   [Hemant Kumar Sharma] (https://github.com/iamhks1703), It was a great experience interacting with this repository.